Google debuts Pixel Stand for $79

 Google today introduced the Pixel Stand, a charger and mount for the Pixel 3 designed to help quickly surface information and interact with Google Assistant.

-When placed in the stand, the Pixel 3 can display pertinent information about your day such as calendar, as well as your latest reminders, alarms, and messages.
+When placed in the stand, the Pixel 3 can display pertinent information about your day such as calendar, latest reminders, and work commute time.

-Alarms in the morning will give off soft colors to help you wake up, and when not in use the phone screen can display an automatically created Google Photos album.
+Alarms in the morning will give off soft colors to help you wake up, and when not in use the phone screen can display an automatically created Google Photos album or one you choose yourself.
 The Pixel Stand costs $79.

-It can also do things like play music or answer factual questions like “Who was the 22nd president of the United States?”, and takes advantage of a series of recent upgrades that make for a more visual experience with Google Assistant on Android phones.
+It can also do things like display album art when playing music and takes advantage of a series of recent upgrades that make for a more visual experience with Google Assistant on Android phones.

 The stand was introduced today at a Google hardware event in New York City alongside a series of other products, including the latest version of Google’s flagship smartphone, the Pixel 3; the Home Hub smart display; and the Pixel Slate tablet.